leandronsp/chespirito/README.md

   gem.yank                   Removes a specific version from the Rubygems
 ```

-## Boostraping an application using Chespirito and Adelnor
+## Boostrapping an application using Chespirito and Adelnor

 1. Install the gems:
 ```bash